Hey y’all, if you’re on this page right now you’re probably looking for my resume. But first, you’ll have to read about who I am and what I do.

 Well as the URL points out, I’m Austin Ampeloquio…and I do a whole bunch of things.

 When I’m not following around a world champion boxer with my Sony a6500, I usually am training myself or other boxers.
-In my hometown, Danbury, Connecticut, I am a trainer at Champs Boxing Club where I hold mitts and give workouts to professional boxers, amateur boxers and gym clients.
+In my hometown, Danbury, Connecticut, I was a trainer at Champs Boxing Club where I held mitts and gave workouts to professional boxers, amateur boxers and gym clients.

-For now though, I’ve relocated for the production of NO DAYS OFF and train out of TKO Fitness in Cherry Hill, New Jersey — the gym Tevin trains out of.
+Since relocating with Tevin, I’ve been working out at TKO Fitness in Cherry Hill, New Jersey — the gym Tevin trains out of.
 From time to time, I hold mitts for the professional boxers out here in the South Jersey/Philadelphia area, but for the most part, I usually train myself.

 As you can probably tell, I really like boxing…but I like other stuff as well.
 I’m not just obsessed about punching people in the face.